WHO WE ARE

 Leslie W.

-Reading CoachCaitlin has 17 years of experience working with students at the middle school level as both a special education teacher and a reading specialist.
-She has also served as the reading department chair and building dyslexia trainer...
+Reading CoachCaitlin has 17 years of experience working with students at the middle school level as both a special education teacher, and a reading specialist.
+She has also served as the reading department chair and building dyslexia trainer.
+Caitlin’s favorite moments in teaching come from watching her students experience the joy of reading and realizing that they are full of potential.
+She has three wonderful, young children, a loving husband, and an adorable, newly adopted, pup.
+Caitlin enjoys baking, reading, spending time with her family, and lifting weights.

 Discover your child's full potential.